Can Neurofeedback help with Anxiety?

 What is Anxiety?

-Some people experience anxiety when they have to give a presentation or when during a driving test.
-Others can become anxious because of being at heights, or the presence of spiders.
-These forms of anxiety are mostly considered as mild, it becomes more severe when the anxiety and worrying are less controllable, disproportionate, more consistent, and most importantly when it impacts one’s daily functioning negatively.
-In these cases, the severe anxiety may be a symptom of a more serious mental condition, such as a Generalised Anxiety Disorder (GAD), Social Anxiety, Phobias, Obsessive Compulsive Disorder and a Post-Traumatic Stress Disorder.
-Research hasn’t discovered the exact cause of (severe) Anxiety yet, in some situations it occurs after a stressful life event, others experience anxiety without an immediate cause.
+Some people experience anxiety when they have to give a presentation or during a driving test.
+Others can become anxious because of being high up, or in the presence of spiders.
+These forms of anxiety are mostly considered as mild; it becomes more severe when the anxiety and worrying are less controllable, disproportionate, more consistent, and most importantly, when it impacts negatively on one’s daily functioning.
+In these cases, the severe anxiety may be a symptom of a more serious mental condition, such as a Generalized Anxiety Disorder (GAD), Social Anxiety, Phobias, Obsessive Compulsive Disorder and a Post-Traumatic Stress Disorder.
+Research hasn’t discovered the exact cause of (severe) anxiety, yet, in some situations, it occurs after a stressful life event.
+Others experience anxiety without an immediate cause.
 Some contribute anxiety to a complex combination of causes such as genetics, a certain environment, and life events.
-The main assumption is, however, that (severe) anxiety is caused a deregulation of certain chemicals (‘neurotransmitter’) that occur naturally in the brain.
+The main assumption is, however, that (severe) anxiety is caused by a deregulation of certain chemicals (‘neurotransmitters’) that occur naturally in the brain.
 Because of this deregulation, one’s mood can change and related symptoms develop.

 Symptoms of Anxiety

-Symptoms of anxiety can range in number, how intense they are and how often they occur, all depending on the person.
+Symptoms of anxiety can range in number.
+How intense they are and how often they occur all depends on the person.
 The main symptom is that the anxious feelings are irrational and disproportionate to the circumstances.
-Other associated symptoms can develop physically and mentally, causing withdrawn and avoiding behavior and a lower self-esteem.
+Other associated symptoms can develop physically and mentally, causing withdrawal and avoidance behavior and lower self-esteem.